 - 1. Understand public policy analysis and they will be able to understand policy evaluation and implementation. - 2.
 Understand the public policy and governance on the largest gamut of its canvas. - 3.
-Students will understand the what are emerging trends in public and private governance - 4.
-Students will understand various theories in public policy making. - 5.
-Students will understand Rule of Law and Human Rights.
+Students will understand the what are emerging trends in public and private governance and various theories in public policy making